Showing posts with label Waterways Experiment Station. Show all posts

 For some earlier articles, please click the links:

-Photographs taken with a Fujifilm X-E1 digital camera with a Fujinon 27mm f/2.8 lens.
+I took these photographs with a Fujifilm X-E1 digital camera with a Fujinon 27mm f/2.8 lens.
 Raw files processed in PhotoNinja software.

 UPDATE JULY 2017: A volunteer organization has been formed to clean and clear the site and develop it as an education/interpretive center.
 Readers interested in participating in the cleanup work, please contact: